 The Wall Street Journal had an article, that reported that Facebook and several other popular social media sites were sending information to their advertisers when you click on an ad.
 This information could help companies find your name or other personal information without your consent…despite claiming they don’t do that without your consent.

-The sites participating in this practice are Facebook, MySpace, LiveJournal, Hi5, Xanga and Digg according to the Wall Street Journal.
+The sites participating in this practice are Facebook, MySpace, LiveJournal, Hi5, Xanga, and Digg according to the Wall Street Journal.
 These companies defend their current practice of sending user names or ID numbers tied to personal profiles being viewed when users click on ads.
 Even Twitter was caught sending usernames to advertisers when clicking on an ad.

-I think that unlike most people I don’t blame Facebook or any other social media website, I blame us.
+I think, unlike most people I don’t blame Facebook or any other social media website, I blame us.
 We fill these websites will all of our personal information and then get offended when it gets used against us.
 I tend to think that we have forgotten that there is no real thing as privacy on the internet.
 There was a time when we were unwilling to put so much of ourselves online.

 Original Article: Wall Street Journal